panlm/partner-lab-taiwan/calm_mssql/calm_mssql.rst

 To Enable CredSSP on the Karan Guest VM, please follow steps below:

-Using a *remote-desktop*, or *console* connection to the Karan Guest VM open a *PowerShell-Command* window and run the following command to enable CredSSP as a client role and allow Karan host to Delegate credentials to all computers ( Wild card mask "*"):
+Using a *remote-desktop* session, or *console* connection to the Karan Guest VM open a *PowerShell-Command* window and run the following command to enable CredSSP as a client role and allow Karan Guest VM to delegate credentials to all computers (Wild card mask "*"):

 .. code-block:: bash

   PS C:>\ Enable-WSManCredSSP -Role Client -DelegateComputer *

-Open a *command-prompt* window and run the following command:
+Open a *Command-Prompt* window and run the following command:

 .. code-block:: bash